ivanrff/AQI-by-EPA/README.md

 2. Checking outliers and taking care of them.

 We're choosing first option, but in the Jupyter Notebook I also played around option 2.
 So, here's the plot:

 ![AQI_throughout_years](plots/AQI_trends.png)

+We can see that the Max AQI is dropping fast, but the Median is slightly increasing.
+Still, it still falls under the 'Good' interval set by EPA.

 # Average of Days per AQI Category throughout the years